samlarby/The-Wrexham-AFC-Quiz/README.md

 * Scores show on the highscore page unless the user clears them using the clear high score button.
     * Here is a flow chart of how I wanted the game to work.
 [Flowchart](documentation/javascript-flow-chart.jpg)

 ## Bugs Found
 * One bug found was when going down to small screens on the harder difficulty levels the buttons contents were not staying in the buttons and they were not staying central.
 To overcome this issue I changed the display to flex and added justify content to center and this worked.
+* A bug with in the quiz was the players could continuously press the correct answer and their score would keep going up, to overcome this I disabled the choices so that once the player had selected one answer the buttons could no longer be pressed.

 ## Deployment
 * This site was deployed to github pages here are the steps: